Frank Adcock: Academic career

 In 1911, Adcock was elected as a fellow and lecturer of King's College, Cambridge.
 He held the chair of Ancient History at the University of Cambridge from 1925 to 1951 when he retired.
 With J. B. Bury and S. A. Cook he edited The Cambridge Ancient History, which was published from 1923 to 1939, and also wrote ten chapters of it.

 Adcock was president of the Society for the Promotion of Roman Studies from 1929 to 1931.
 He was president of the Classical Association from 1947 to 1948.

 Military service

 Between 1915 and 1919, during World War I, Adcock worked for the Intelligence Division, Royal Navy.
 He also served as a lieutenant-commander in the Royal Navy Volunteer Reserve from 1917 to 1919.
 His main role was as an interpreter of codes and ciphers, and as such he was based in Room 40 of the Admiralty.

-He worked at Bletchley Park from 1939 to 1943.
+He worked at Bletchley Park from 1939 to 1943, analyzing Luftwaffe tactical codes, and also working in the German Diplomatic Section.